My Moroccan odyssey

 It was a beautiful day when we visited Rabat, and the Atlantic Ocean that you can see in the distance in the below shots was just stunning.
 I remember standing there, scarcely believing I was in Morocco and drinking in the beautiful architecture and the deep blue of the ocean.

 Across from the Tower is the Mausoleum of Mohammad V. The mausoleum contains the tombs of King Mohammad V and his two sons, King Hassan II (who died in 1999) and Prince Abdallah (who died in 1983).
-Construction began in 1961 when Kind Mohammad V died, and was completed in 1971.
+Construction began in 1961 when King Mohammad V died, and was completed in 1971.

 The mausoleum stands on an elevated platform and was constructed from reinforced concrete covered with white marble.
 Porticos of Moorish arches characterise the exterior, with the wall surfaces above them carved with a Moorish sebka decorative motif.
-The mausoleum chamber is covered by a wooden mahogany dome with coloured glass and the walls have zellij tiling.
+The mausoleum chamber is covered by a wooden mahogany dome with coloured glass, and the walls have zellij tiling.
 This type of tilework is made from individually chiselled tile pieces in different colours and fitted together in Islamic geometric motif patterns.
 The cenotaph of Mohammed V is carved in white onyx.
+Moroccan tilework something to see.
+This was my first close experience with the intricate beauty of traditional mosaics.

 Our third stop in Rabat was the Udayas kasbah, commissioned by the same guy who built Hassan Tower, and now another UNESCO World Heritage site.
 I think the original part of the kasbah was built in the 12 century with additions right up to the 18th century.
+The below top left hand photo shows the kasbah's outer walls.
+The bottom left hand photo is the door through which we entered the kasbah.

 After lunch we visited the ruins of Chellah, just outside of Rabat, another UNESCO World Heritage site in Rabat (since 2012).
-The ruins are part of a fortified Muslim necropolis (large cemetery with tomb monuments) that later became the site of an ancient Roman colony.
-My favourite part of Chellah was the stork nests, often high up in the ruins.
+The ruins are part of a fortified Muslim necropolis (a large cemetery with tomb monuments) that later became the site of an ancient Roman colony.

 Our final stop before hitting Fez for the evening was Meknes, one of the four Moroccan imperial cities and the sixth largest city by population.
 The city was founded in the 11th century and was the capital of Morocco during the rule of Sultan Moulay Ismail (1672-1727).
 Its architecture is Spanish-Moorish.
 The city is located in a strategic position in the heart of Morocco.
 You can see below Bab El-Mansour, the magnificent gate in Meknes, completed in 1732.

 We were treated to more magnificent mosaics on our visit to the Mausoleum of Moulay Ismail. built in 1703.
+My photos do not do justice to the beauty of the mosaics.
+The intricate patterns and incredibly detailed artistry are a sight to behold.

 We also went to the Heri es-Swani complex, comprised of grain silos and Dar al-Ma (House of the Ten Norias), providing grain and water supplies to the Imperial Kasbah during Moulay Ismail's reign.
-Da al-Ma (the middle photo) has a large central chamber surrounded by smaller rooms surrounded by a vaulted corridor that once gave access to 15 domed chambers.
+Da al-Ma (the top right hand photo) has a large central chamber surrounded by smaller rooms surrounded by a vaulted corridor that once gave access to 15 domed chambers.
 These domed chambers each held a mechanical hydraulic system (a noria) which drew water from a deep well via a series of buckets chained together and raised by a horse-drawn wheel.
 This operation provided water to the royal city through a system of clay channels.

 It was a long and busy first day and I fell asleep on the bus as we approached Fez in the early evening.
+Darn, I missed our entry into the city!

-Part 2: The ancient city of Fez
+Part 2: The ancient city of Fez🤎

 Day 2 of our tour was spent exploring Fez, the second largest city in Morocco after Casablanca, located northeast of the Atlas Mountains.
 Fez was founded during the 8th and 9th centuries and has the oldest, continuously functioning university in the world (founded in 859).

 The city is feast for your senses but I admit I found it a little overwhelming.
 Fez left a very strong impression on me, not just from the odours of the tannery, but for all its ancient beauty and for the Medina, the oldest continually inhabited walled city in the Arab world.
+It has a completely different vibe to Rabat - all blue and white - as Fez is earthen-coloured and clearly a very old city.

 The Medina was designated as a UNESCO World Heritage Site in 1981.
 It is enormously complex, a rabbit-warren of tiny streets with a maze-like quality.
 At that point in my travel adventures it was the most terrifying, stimulating, and unique experience I had ever had.
 I held onto B for a lot of the time as I was dead scared of getting lost and never finding my way back.